ZoneMinder/zmNinja/README.md

 ![](http://www.pbase.com/arjunrc/image/160855207.jpg "icon")

-zmNinja is a multi platform client for ZoneMinder users.
+zmNinja is a multi platform (iOS, Android, Windows Desktop, Mac Desktop, Linux Desktop) client for ZoneMinder users.
 ZoneMinder is an incredible open source camera monitoring system and is used by many for home and commercial security monitoring. http://www.zoneminder.com